Overcoming Shame: Letting God Heal You And Set You Free With His Love

 Think of how you’d approach learning a new language.
 You’d give yourself weeks to learn and study.
 You’d buy books on the topic, talk about it with friends, and reach out to those more experienced in the language for help.

-You Can Learn to Accept God’s Love
+You Can Learn To Accept God’s Love

-Of all the subjects you were taught in school or college, you probably never had a single class on how to embrace God’s rich and abundant love for you.
+Of all the subjects you were taught in school or college, you probably never had a single class on how to accept God’s rich and abundant love for you.
 But it’s one of the most important things you can do in your life.

 When you’re living in deep shame, your perception of yourself gets messed up.
 You may believe that you’re worthless, damaged, or ugly.
 But the truth is you are a beautiful masterpiece woven together by the Creator of the stars.